 - Promote economic development, improve health, safety and emergency response in Alaska’s Arctic.

-- Continue to support the development and implementation of legislation that will result in a more efficient and effective criminal justice system aimed at reducing recidivism through substance abuse treatment programs, prevention, and supervision programs, while continuing to enhance public safety.
+- Continue to support a more efficient and effective criminal justice system aimed at reducing recidivism through substance abuse and mental health treatment programs, prevention, and supervision programs, while continuing to enhance public safety.

 - Promote the efforts of the arts community that make the greater Fairbanks area a more attractive place to live, work and visit by strengthening the partnership between business and the arts and cultural communities.